 South Carolina and the Affordable Care Act

-Since the ACA (also called Obamacare) was implemented in 2013, South Carolina’s uninsured rate has declined nearly every year.
+Since the ACA (also called Obamacare) was implemented in 2013, South Carolina’s uninsured rate declined most years through 2019.
 The number of uninsured residents dropped from 15% in 2013 to almost 11% in 2019.
 The lowest percentage of the population was uninsured in 2016, just under 10%.2

 South Carolina’s growth in insured residents occurred although the state did not expand its Medicaid program.
 Under the ACA, states can expand Medicaid to childless adults who earn up to 138% of the federal poverty level (FPL).
 As of October 2019, South Carolina had 124,000 uninsured residents who would otherwise have qualified had the state expanded Medicaid.3

 South Carolina Health Insurance Marketplace

 South Carolinians enroll in Obamacare health insurance through the federal Marketplace at Healthcare.gov.
 The initial 2021 Open Enrollment Period lasted from November 1, 2020 to December 15, 2020, with coverage beginning January 1, 2021.

 As a rule, if you have a qualifying life event, such as marriage or birth of a child, you can buy a plan outside of the OEP.